 Prior to Alexis’ appointment, she oversaw the U.S. Department of Agriculture’s (USDA) Farm and Foreign Agricultural Services (FFAS).
 While traveling the world she worked to open new markets and improve the competitive position of U.S. agricultural products in the marketplace.
 Before joining USDA, Alexis worked for several U.S. Congressman, staffing members from Montana and her home state.

 Alexis is a graduate of Iowa State University and grew up on her family farm in Iowa, which has been in her family for 160 years.
 While still in high school, she enlisted in the U.S. Army Reserves.
-During her sophomore year in college her army unit was deployed to Iraq, where she served one tour with the 389th Combat Engineer Battalion.
+During her junior year in college her army unit was deployed to Iraq, where she served one tour with the 389th Combat Engineer Battalion.
 While no longer an active reservist, Alexis continues to advocate for veterans.